SnowPeak7/swissprot-auto-annotator/README.md

 - Automatic download of DIAMOND and the latest Swiss-Prot database (or use your own)
 - Built-in support for database indexing and multi-threaded annotation
 - Customizable identity and coverage thresholds
-- Download mirroring and local proxy support for use in China (or limited network environments)
 - Clean, user-friendly output for downstream analysis

 **Typical usage scenario:**